cibaca/udacity-scholarship-challenge/projects/disease-detection-project.md

 ## Conclusion
 ## Recommendations
 The team would like to extend the project to institutions where aid to diagnosis is of utmost importance.
-Currently, as per discussed in the previous sections, the project is limited to the public domain dataset and to the best-effort analyses of health records via natural language processing.
+* Currently the project is limited to the public domain dataset and to the best-effort analyses of health records via natural language processing.
 The idea here is to improve the current accuracy of the model by augmenting it with real-world datasets which are available from medical institutions.
+* Due to the sensitive nature of these datasets and with intentions of privacy, naturally these are currently being kept private.
+With the power of federated learning, we can adopt a strategy where medical institutions would not need to relent their private datasets to a central server, which might lead to privacy leakage.
+Instead we open an interface for them to feed the data within the institution, train the model on-site and only transmit gradients and other model information to the central server which we have access and do model aggregation accordingly.
+* Firstly, we coordinate with medical institutions to install Internet-enabled devices on-premise.
+For this, we think of Raspberry Pi 3 devices, small, lightweight and powerful enough to do the tasks we need for local training.
+We plan on creating headless setup to each Raspberry Pi devices with web server connected on their local network.
+This web server can be accessed by representatives in-house to feed X-ray data and other relevant information pertinent to local training.
+We make sure that the data to be fed to locally matches the global requirements for model improvement.
+* We can send model definition to each Raspberry Pi’s installed remotely.
+We then orchestrate model updates on-demand using the power of PySyft’s secure model parameter aggregation, leveraging mathematical techniques per actor to encrypt model information so trusted aggregators cannot glean on raw gradients sent by federated nodes.
+Of course, there needs to be full coordination with hospitals, clinics and radiologic facilities who have quality datasets to join in our planned IoT-enabled space specifically for this use case.
+In return, we enable intuitive interface to help doctors in diagnosis.

 Due to the sensitive nature of these datasets and with intentions of privacy, naturally these are currently being kept private.
 ## Appendix